supermanue/crudexample-http4s-zio/README.md

 # ZIO EXPERIMENT

 This is an experiment with ZIO + HTTP4s + DOOBIE.
+It is fully described in a series of posts in [MEDIUM](https://medium.com/@supermanue).
 It can be regarded as the continuation of [THIS BLOG POST](https://medium.com/@wiemzin/zio-with-http4s-and-doobie-952fba51d089) which serves as the inspiration of this project.